 Welcome to the blog of Park Road Juniors, the Junior School of Bolton School Boys’ Division.
 We use this site to highlight news, activities and events throughout the school year and provide diaries of residential trips.

-Here are some examples:
+Here are some some great examples:

 As part of this terms Geography topic, Year 5 have been learning about the weather in mountainous environments.
 First they used a weather forecasting website to find out the weather on that day in 3 mountain environments across the world.
 Following this, they compared the weather with the average conditions for this time of year.
 They used the information that they collected to create reports from either the Crans Montana or Breckenridge ski resort.
 They also included information about how the weather impacts upon tourists and risks that tourists may encounter.
 They had to plan their reports carefully as they only had 30 seconds in which to include all of the relevant information.
 Here are some great examples: